atlassian-archive/dataschool/dataschool/_chapters/sql-optimization/views.md

 ### LOCAL and CASCADED

 Adding LOCAL or CASCADED to CHECK OPTION will designate the scope for the CHECK OPTION.
 If LOCAL is added, the CHECK only applies to that specific view.
-CASCADED on the other hand, applies the CHECK to all views that the current view is dependant on.
+CASCADED on the other hand, applies the CHECK to all views that the current view is dependent on.

 Example:
 ```sql